-Total leverage outstanding at August 31, 2011 was \$345 million, a slight decrease as compared to May 31, 2011.
-Outstanding leverage is comprised of \$255 million in senior notes, \$90 million in preferred shares and no outstanding balance on the credit facility, with 88.4 percent of leverage with fixed rates and a weighted average maturity of 6.6 years.
-Total leverage represented 22.7 percent of total assets at August 31, 2011, below our long-term target of 25 percent of total assets.
+Total leverage outstanding at May 31, 2012 was \$349.2 million, a decrease of \$6.5 million as compared to February 29, 2012.
+Outstanding leverage is comprised of \$255 million in senior notes, \$90 million in preferred shares and \$4.2 million outstanding under the credit facility, with 87.3 percent of leverage with fixed rates and a weighted average maturity of 5.7 years.
+Total leverage represented 22.8 percent of total assets at May 31, 2012, as compared to 20.5 percent as of February 29, 2012 and 22.0 percent as of May 31, 2011.
+Our leverage as a percent of total assets remains below our long-term target level of 25 percent, allowing the opportunity to add leverage when compelling investment opportunities arise.
 Temporary increases to up to 30 percent of our total assets may be permitted, provided that such leverage is consistent with the limits set forth in the 1940 Act, and that such leverage is expected to be reduced over time in an orderly fashion to reach our long-term target.
 Our leverage ratio is impacted by increases or decreases in MLP values, issuance of equity and/or the sale of securities where proceeds are used to reduce leverage.

-Our longer-term leverage (excluding our bank credit facility) of \$345 million is comprised of 74 percent private placement debt and 26 percent private placement preferred equity with a weighted average rate of 3.74 percent and remaining weighted average laddered maturity of approximately 6.6 years.
+Our longer-term leverage (excluding our bank credit facility) of \$345 million is comprised of 74 percent private placement debt and 26 percent private placement preferred equity with a weighted average rate of 3.76 percent and remaining weighted average laddered maturity of approximately 5.8 years.